andrejbauer/mathematics-and-computation/_posts/2020-04-28-every-theorem-prover.md

 at our [Foundations of mathematics and theoretical computer science](https://www.fmf.uni-lj.si/si/obvestila/agregator/seminar-temelji/) seminar has largely become impossible.
-But luckily research seminars world-wide are rapdily moving online, and so is our Foundations seminar.
+But luckily research seminars world-wide are rapidly moving online, and so is our Foundations seminar.
 I am therefore delighted to announce the first "Every proof assistant" seminar:

 > ##### Arend proof assistant